solvebio/solvebio-shiny-example/README.md

 Open [http://127.0.0.1:3838](http://127.0.0.1:3838) in your browser.

-## Deploy to shinyapps.io
+## Deploy to ShinyApps.io

-First, [create a shinyapps account](https://www.shinyapps.io/admin/#/signup).
+First, [create a ShinyApps account](https://www.shinyapps.io/admin/#/signup).
 Follow the instructions to install `rsconnect` and log in with your credentials.

 **Make sure you create your SolveBio app and set up your `.Renviron` file (see the section above) before deploying.**